 - Provides information on other governmental laws and administrative policies.

 Training is required for organizational growth.
 It is beneficial to both the employer and the employee; it makes the employee more efficient which leads to better results and growth of the organization.

-- Transfers: Training on different jobs makes the employees mobile and versatile and make them capable to be moved from one job to another.
+Training on different jobs makes the employees mobile and versatile and makes them capable to be moved from one job to another.

 - R. P. Lynton, U. Prateek, “Training for Development”, Sage Publications 2002.